bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

             await self.send_newVector("devicename", "vectorname", members={"membername":datavalue})

 Note that attribute self._stop becomes True when the method shutdown() is called, requesting any coroutines to stop.

-The rest of this documentation details the classes, methods and attributes available.

 .. autoclass:: indipyclient.IPyClient